 1.5 Incomplete and missing shipboard data

-Supplemental data collected on OOI maintenance cruises (shipboard CTD casts, water sampling data) are crucial for ground-truthing measurements from OOI platforms, as well as post-processing to account for sensor drift, etc. We attempted to do comparisons of data collected from OOI platforms with shipboard CTD casts, however the majority of Endurance and Cabled shipboard data were unavailable at the time of analysis (March 2019) and some of the Pioneer and Global data were also missing.
-From the comparisons we were able to do mostly with Pioneer and Global data, differences between the platforms and the shipboard CTD casts were often substantial, and further analyses using the shipboard bottle data should be conducted.
-This requires all of the shipboard data be made available to the public as soon as possible after maintenance cruises are completed, and missing historical data from past maintenance cruises need to be uploaded.
+Supplemental data collected on OOI maintenance cruises (shipboard CTD casts, water sampling data) are crucial for ground-truthing measurements from OOI platforms, as well as post-processing to account for sensor drift, etc. Comparisons of data collected from OOI platforms with shipboard CTD casts were attempted during this review, however the majority of Endurance and Cabled shipboard data were unavailable at the time of analysis (March 2019) and some of the Pioneer and Global data were also missing.
+From the comparisons that were conducted (mostly Pioneer and Global data), differences between the platforms and the shipboard CTD casts were often substantial.
+Further analyses using the shipboard bottle data should be conducted.
+This requires all of the shipboard data be made available to the public as soon as possible after maintenance cruises are completed and missing historical data from past maintenance cruises be uploaded.